Skip to content

 What did they study?

 The study used retrospective data from the Trauma Audit and Research Network (TARN) database over a 10-year period.
-All patients under 16 years old were included if they had either a hospital admission for more than three nights, a transfer to a specialist centre or admission to a critical care centre.
+It included all patients under 16 who had either a hospital admission for more than three nights, a transfer to a specialist centre, or admission to a critical care centre.

 What were the outcomes measured?